NicoM1/IceEntity/README.md

 **Message System:**
 ----------

 IceEntity now includes a simple message broadcasting system.
 It is a useful way of quickly sending information or data between objects, without needing to store a reference.
 Simply call ```SendMessage()``` on an entity, with any info you need to send (explained in the method details).
-To recieve messages, simply override the ```RecieveMessage()``` function on an entity, and use that as a simple way to do whatever you want with the messages data, no need to manage a complicated event listener setup:)
+To receive messages, simply override the ```ReceiveMessage()``` function on an entity, and use that as a simple way to do whatever you want with the messages data, no need to manage a complicated event listener setup:)

   **Contact/Extra Info:**
   ----------